aditya-r-m/coding-competitions-archive/README.md

 ## Solutions

-Code Jam Solution are implemented in Rust for problem-sets from 2008,9 timeframe, and in Python for the problem-sets that follow.
+Code Jam Solutions are implemented in Rust for problem-sets from 2008,9 timeframe, and in Python for the problem-sets that follow.

 Convenience scripts such as the following can be used to create a [tmux](https://github.com/tmux/tmux)+[helix](https://github.com/helix-editor/helix) based IDE setup,